Carnegie Vanguard High School

 CVHS offers Business Information Management as a part of its career and technical education department and AP Computer Science as part of its science department, but a technology credit is no longer required to graduate.

 CVHS offers a number of different clubs and activities to its students.
 Some examples include: UIL (University Interscholastic League) Academic Competitions, Photography Club, Checkers Club, Model United Nations, Live Music Club, Yearbook, Newspaper, and National Honor Society.

 Students are not required to participate in a sport at CVHS.
-The school has only four UIL athletic teams: baseball, cross country, tennis and volleyball.
-Carnegie intends to include four tennis courts, two baseball fields, a beach volleyball court, and a multi-purpose gymnasium with the new campus pending success of independent fundraising.
+The school has four UIL athletic teams: baseball, cross country, tennis, and volleyball.

 The CVHS Parent Teacher Organization (PTO) supports clubs, community events, teacher appreciation, fundraising events, and more.
 The PTO has been the driving force for funding construction projects not covered in the schools budget, such as the performing arts building; it raised over $175,000 in 2012.
 The PTO’s purpose “is to promote and provide social and cultural opportunities for Vanguard students, to improve the school environment, and to foster further development of the Vanguard program and other gifted and talented programs both within and outside HISD.”

 The school also has a Shared Decision Making Committee, through which interested parents can join with teachers and community members to advise the principal on important administrative matters.